 There have been, on average, over 2500 new coworking spaces opening every year since 2015.
 Like every industry, there are challenges inherent in running a coworking space, and challenges that present to the users of a coworking space.
 We’ve noted first-hand some of the misconceptions on the coworking offices in London like ours.

 Understanding the negatives as well as the positives about working in a coworking office is vital for progression, success and longevity.
-That’s why we want to draw attention to the top four challenges we have come across when it comes to coworking spaces, and how we have worked to overcome them as a community.
+That’s why we want to draw attention to the top four challenges we have come across when it comes to coworking spaces, and how we’ve worked to overcome them as a community.

 If you work or are thinking of working in a coworking office, below are four of the hurdles you may find yourself up against, and what you can do to address them in a professional and easy way.

 Have you ever tried to complete a task in a noisy environment?
-Whilst there are plenty of people out there who can focus in on their task and blank out any background noise, for the majority of people, noise serves as a huge distraction.
-With all the will in the world, any coworking office space will face some noisy members; it is simply how we deal with them that makes or breaks a shared office space.
+Whilst there are plenty of people out there who can focus on their task and blank out any background noise, for the majority of people, noise as a huge distraction.
+With all the will in the world, any coworking office space will have some noisy members; it’s simply how we deal with them that makes or breaks a shared office space.

 Brainstorming sessions, phones ringing, people chatting, Skype calls, coffee breaks, music through your neighbour’s headphones – these are all very real circumstances you may find yourself in when working from a coworking office.
 Don’t get us wrong, we understand that coworking spaces like ours require a feeling of flexibility and freedom, but we understand how frustrating it can be for those who need to focus.